Washington State County Just Recently Removed Covenant Language That Banned All Non-White Persons From Home Ownership

 People with good sense know that this is absolutely asinine.
 This story is an example of why.

 According to KING5, Thurston County, Washington has JUST now removed some overtly racist language in their Beachcrest community’s covenants that banned all non-white people from living in the community.
-A woman named Michelle Fearing and 30 of her neighbors came together to purge the record of what they describe as “unbelievable”.
+A woman named Michelle Fearing and 30 of her neighbors came together to purge the record of what they describe as “unbelievable.”

 “It was shocking,” said Fearing.
 “I’m reading it going, ‘Whoa.
 Wow.
 That’s crazy.’”